North Kowloon Magistracy: Conservation

+SCAD Implementation

 In 2008, the North Kowloon Magistracy was part of the seven buildings of Batch I of the Hong Kong Government's Revitalising Historic Buildings Through Partnership Scheme seeking adaptive reuse of government-owned historic buildings.
-On 17 February 2009, the government declared that the building will be used by the Savannah College of Art and Design (SCAD) (Traditional Chinese: 美國薩凡納藝術設計學院) as the school building as well as helping the old court become a Digital Media Centre of Asia.
+On 17 February 2009, the government declared that the building will be used by the Savannah College of Art and Design (SCAD) as the school building.

-The Savannah College of Art and Design is granted the right to use the building of the former North Kowloon Magistracy for its Hong Kong branch campus, which is its first campus in Asia and will be in addition to campuses in Savannah, GA, Atlanta, GA and Lacoste, France.
-The anticipated renovation period for the magistracy building will be around 15 months and the SCAD school is expected to open in 2011, allowing the public to visit the old law courts and passages for prisoners.
-The estimated flow of people is about 130,000 headcounts per year for the first five years of opening.
+SCAD was granted the right to use the building of the former North Kowloon Magistracy for its Hong Kong branch campus, which was its first campus in Asia, in addition to campuses in Savannah, GA, Atlanta, GA and Lacoste, France.
+The anticipated renovation period for the magistracy building was around 15 months and the school was opened in 2010, allowing the public to visit the old law courts and passages for prisoners.
+The estimated flow of students was expected to be about 130,000 headcounts per year for the first five years of opening.